elivz/FrontendStarterKit/README.md

 We use [NPM](http://npmjs.com) to manage all dependencies, including front-end JS libraries & plugins.
 Run `npm install --save-dev [package-name]` to install a new component.

+## Starting a Docker server

+The local server uses [Docker Compose](http://docs.docker.com/compose/).
+Once you have that set up, run the following commands to control the server:

+    docker-compose up -d  # Start the server docker-compose kill   # Stop the server

+You will probably want to add Docker's IP address to your `/etc/hosts` file as well for easy access.

+You can connect to the database using an app such as [Sequel Pro](http://sequelpro.com).
+Use the following settings:

+    Host: [Docker's external IP]
+    Username: app
+    Password: 123
+    Database: app
+    Port 3306

 ## Front-End Build Process

 ### Initial Setup